sanjeet178/TES_optimisation/README.md

      ![image](https://github.com/sanjeet178/TES_optimisation/assets/69724036/ffc3d873-7de0-41b9-9bb8-20c7c6a4fe2c)

    - Apply Genetic Algorithm to find the optimal value of $\varepsilon_1$, $\varepsilon_2$ and $\varepsilon_3$ such that enhanced heat transfer is achieved.
-Genetic Algorithm is a global optimiser that can be used to find the Global Minima of the problem.
+Genetic Algorithm is a global optimiser that can be used to find the Global Extrema of the problem.

 ## Results
+It can be seen that the the highest heat transfer rate is obtained at $\varepsilon_1$ = 0.93, $\varepsilon_2$ = 0.95 and $\varepsilon_3$ = 0.97

 ![image](https://github.com/sanjeet178/TES_optimisation/assets/69724036/5a9d0ffb-3546-44da-ba53-ea54e1b4fb6e)

+## References
+   - Venkateshwar, K., Tasnim, S., Gadsden, S., & Mahmud, S. (2022, July).
+Artificial neural network-Genetic algorithm optimized graded metal foam.
+Journal of Energy Storage, 51, 104386. https://doi.org/10.1016/j.est.2022.104386
+   - Patankar, S. (1980, January 1).
+Numerical Heat Transfer and Fluid Flow. https://doi.org/10.1604/9780891165224